You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 • Private Cars and Drivers: Renting a car with a driver is the most convenient and flexible option for traveling between districts.
 Drivers are knowledgeable about local roads and can accommodate your itinerary.
 This is the preferred choice for most tourists.

 • Taxis: Taxis are readily available in urban areas for short-distance travel within cities.
-Fares are negotiable, and agreeing on the price before starting the journey is recommended.
+Fares are negotiable, and it is recommended that you agree on the price before starting the journey.

 • Car Rentals: While available, renting a car for self-driving is not recommended for most tourists due to the challenging road conditions.
 It’s essential to have a valid license and comply with local regulations.